DaeguDude/gena-co-take-home/README.md

 - Reorder charts on the dashboard (e.g. drag and drop)
 - ~Rename or delete dashboards~
 - ~Responsive or mobile-friendly layout~
-- Dockerization or deployed demo
+- ~Dockerization or deployed demo~: Deployed with Railway

 ## 📩 Contacts